 Since 2012 Phoenix has also used the Let’s Grow Blueprint to create and maintain community gardens at three low-income housing centers.
 In one of these gardens, citizen volunteers—including residents of the housing center—harvested 1,450 pounds of fresh produce, which was then provided to 210 individuals and families living in the center.
 Volunteers also lead educational gardening and cooking and nutrition classes for the residents.

 In addition, Phoenix launched its Cool Roofs initiative in 2013.
 Using the Cool Roofs Blueprint as a guide, the city coated rooftops white to reflect the sun’s heat, helping the buildings maintain their internal temperature and thereby reducing energy use.
 Since the launch of the initiative, Phoenix has coated 71,000 square feet of city-owned rooftops across more than 20 city buildings, lowered reliance on air conditioning, and reduced building carbon emissions by an average of nearly 28 metric tons per year.
 As a result of this success, all newly designed and renovated city buildings must include cool roof coatings.

 Phoenix has been a member of the Cities of Service coalition since 2009, and former Mayor Phil Gordon signed the Declaration of Service in 2010.
-Current Mayor Greg Stanton reaffirmed the city's commitment to service by signing the Declaration again in 2012.
+Mayor Greg Stanton reaffirmed the city's commitment to service by signing the Declaration again in 2012.

 Chief Service Officer Michael Hammett

 Chief Service Officer Michael Hammett coordinates and evaluates the implementation of a citywide service plan that engages citizen volunteers to address priority issues for the city's administration.
 Hammett aims to continue to engage thousands of citizen volunteers to create more sustainable and connected neighborhoods.